Biological interaction: Amensalism

-Amensalism (a term introduced by Haskell) is an interaction where an organism inflicts harm to another organism without any costs or benefits received by itself.
-Amensalism describes the adverse effect that one organism has on another organism (figure 32.1).
-This is a unidirectional process based on the release of a specific compound by one organism that has a negative effect on another.
-A classic example of amensalism is the microbial production of antibiotics that can inhibit or kill other, susceptible microorganisms.
+Amensalism (a term introduced by Edward Haskell) is an interaction where an organism inflicts harm to another organism without any costs or benefits received by itself.
+This unidirectional process can be based on the release of one or more chemical compounds by one organism that negatively affect another, called allelopathy.
+One example of this is the microbial production of antibiotics that can inhibit or kill other, susceptible microorganisms.
+Another example is leaf litter from trees such as Pinus ponderosa or Eucalyptus spp. preventing the establishment and growth of other plant species.

-A clear case of amensalism is where sheep or cattle trample grass.
+A clear case of amensalism is where hoofed mammals trample grass.
 Whilst the presence of the grass causes negligible detrimental effects to the animal's hoof, the grass suffers from being crushed.
-Amensalism is often used to describe strongly asymmetrical competitive interactions, such as has been observed between the Spanish ibex and weevils of the genus Timarcha which feed upon the same type of shrub.
-Whilst the presence of the weevil has almost no influence on food availability, the presence of ibex has an enormous detrimental effect on weevil numbers, as they consume significant quantities of plant matter and incidentally ingest the weevils upon it.
+Amensalism also includes strongly asymmetrical competitive interactions, such as has been observed between the Spanish ibex and weevils of the genus Timarcha, which both feed upon the same type of shrub.
+Whilst the presence of the weevil has almost no influence on food availability, the presence of ibex has an enormous detrimental effect on weevil numbers, as they eat the shrub and incidentally ingest the weevils.

-Amensalisms can be quite complex.
-Attine ants (ants belonging to a New World tribe) are able to take advantage of an interaction between an actinomycete and a parasitic fungus in the genus Escovopsis.
-This amensalistic relationship enables the ant to maintain a mutualism with members of another fungal genus, Leucocoprinus.
-Amazingly, these ants cultivate a garden of Leucocoprinus fungi for their own nourishment.
-To prevent the parasitic fungus Escovopsis from decimating their fungal garden, the ants also promote the growth of an actinomycete of the genus Pseudonocardia, which produces an antimicrobial compound that inhibits the growth of the Escovopsis fungi.

 Competition

 Competition can be defined as an interaction between organisms or species, in which the fitness of one is lowered by the presence of another.
 Competition is often for a resource such as food, water, or territory in limited supply, or for access to females for reproduction.
 Competition among members of the same species is known as intraspecific competition, while competition between individuals of different species is known as interspecific competition.
 According to the competitive exclusion principle, species less suited to compete for resources should either adapt or die out.
-According to evolutionary theory, this competition within and between species for resources plays a critical role in natural selection.
+This competition within and between species for resources plays a critical role in natural selection.

 Classification based on effect on fitness

 Biotic interactions can vary in intensity (strength of interaction), and frequency (number of interactions in a given time).
-There are direct interactions when there is a physical contact between individuals or indirect interactions when there is no physical contact, that is, the interaction occurs with a resource, eclogical service, toxine or growth inhibitor.
+There are direct interactions when there is a physical contact between individuals or indirect interactions when there is no physical contact, that is, the interaction occurs with a resource, ecological service, toxine or growth inhibitor.
 The interactions can be directly determined by individuals (incidentally) or by stochastic processes (accidentally), for instance side effects that one individual have on other.
-They are divided into 6 major types: Competition, Antagonism, Amensalism, Neutralism, Commensalism and Mutualism.
+They are divided into six major types: Competition, Antagonism, Amensalism, Neutralism, Commensalism and Mutualism.